-I read a statistic awhile ago that said companies spend, on average, over 50% of their marketing budgets on Top of Funnel awareness.
+I read a statistic a while ago that said companies spend, on average, more than 50% of their marketing budgets on Top of Funnel awareness.

 As marketers, we traditionally drive a ton of traffic to our websites through multiple channels, such as organic search, social, communities and forums, press, blogs, referrers, email, direct marketing, and content publishers.
 Many of us also use agencies for our digital needs.

 We spend a lot of time and energy (and money!) managing these separate channels and tools, but measuring attribution is difficult because each one is managed and evaluated separately and we can’t compare apples to apples.
 We often cannot zero in on what’s working, what isn’t, and why, yet we continue to invest in this area, leaving money on the table.

 In many of the client reviews I’ve done recently, I still see the most opportunity for improvement in Top of Funnel, or TOFU, marketing.
 Coincidentally, TOFU technology continues to be a strong growth market for MarTech, and many companies are just beginning to figure out how to use it to their advantage.